icditwang/AICoder/README.md

 ## Install Server Dependencies

+Search AICoder in the vscode and install it or take following method.

 1. Install `pygls` following this [README](https://github.com/openlawlibrary/pygls)
 1. Create `.vscode/settings.AICoder` file and set `python.pythonPath` to point to your python environment where `pygls` is installed